1) What are competencies?

 - The Ad Hoc Committee on Shared Competencies will seek to become a permanent standing committee via a Senate bylaw change.

-- Assessment of one competency (to be determined).
+- Assessment of one or two competencies (to be determined).

 - Report to Middles States Commission on Higher Education on our initial two rounds of assessment.

-- Share a schedule with the campus community outlining the schedule of assessment over the next four years.
+- Share with the campus community the schedule of assessment over the next four years.